lukasz-migas/image-convert/README.md

 ## Features

 - Multiple image upload with drag and drop.
-- Queue-based conversion.
-- Output format selector for JPEG, PNG, and WebP.
+- Input validation for PNG, JPG, JPEG, TIF, and TIFF files.
 - Compression presets for low, medium, high, and ultra high compression.
 - Download all converted images as one ZIP archive.
+- Several output formats: JPEG, PNG, and WebP.
+- 10 MB per-file limit.
 - Thumbnail preview with previous and next image navigation.
-- Input validation for PNG, JPG, JPEG, TIF, and TIFF files.
-- 10 MB per-file limit.
 - Basic protection against compression bombs with decode timeout and decoded pixel limits.

 ## GitHub Pages